SIGN IN / UP

 opened image

-SOCKS technology can be used to bypass numerous restrictions that may be associated with your location.
-To make sure that no one is watching your traffic, you can use Wireguard VPN.
+To bypass numerous restrictions that may be related to your location, you can use the SOCKS technology.
+To ensure that no one is monitoring your traffic, you can use Wireguard VPN.

-But sometimes, VPN requires you to install special client software on your personal computer or smartphone, which you may not have sufficient rights to do.
-In this case, you can use the free alternative to the SOCKS 5 proxy tunnel.
+However, sometimes a VPN requires installing special client software on your personal computer or smartphone, for which you may not have sufficient rights.
+In this case, you can use a free alternative, the SOCKS 5 proxy tunnel.

-In this article, we will look at how to install it in a Docker container using docker-compose as well.
+In this article, we will discuss how to install it in a Docker container, also using docker-compose.

 Let's install Docker.